 - Legal & Compliance for consideration of all relevant legal contract, and ongoing contract management requirements;

 - Governance and Assurance Services for consideration of all relevant insurance and risk assessment requirements;

-- Information Technology Services for information security, privacy and enterprise architecture advice (if required); and
+- Digital Technology Solutions for information security, privacy and enterprise architecture advice (if required); and

-- Procure to Pay for specialist procurement and probity advice.
+- Strategic Procurement for specialist procurement and probity advice.

-(37) The initiating business unit, with support and advice from Procure to Pay, will apply this Policy to determine the specific procurement strategy and method (open, selective or limited) that will be most appropriate for delivering the best procurement outcome with reference to the procurement principles above.
+(37) The initiating business unit, with support and advice from Strategic Procurement, will apply this Policy to determine the specific procurement strategy and method (open, selective or limited) that will be most appropriate for delivering the best procurement outcome with reference to the procurement principles above.
 This will be based on an assessment of complexity, scope, opportunities and risks associated with the procurement objectives, as well as the level of competition and capability in the supply market.

-(38) Procure to Pay will review and provide endorsement or feedback on any perceived deviation from Policy and Procedure within Procurement Plans for Restricted Use Agreements prior to their submission for delegated approval.
+(38) Strategic Procurement will review and provide endorsement or feedback on any perceived deviation from Policy and Procedure within Procurement Plans for Restricted Use Agreements prior to their submission for delegated approval.
 The approver is responsible for ensuring appropriate compliance of the Procurement Plan with University Policy and Procedure.

 Common Use Agreements